odoe/odoenet/markdown-pages/blog/solidjs-jsapi/index.md

 Solid is a fun library!
 I really like the idea that everything is just functions and components that return DOM elements.
 There are a lot of utility methods available in Solid to help with reactivity and simplify how you handle side-effects and properties.
 I highly recommend you review the guides and documentation, they did a great job here!

-You can watch this vide for more information!
+You can watch this video for more information!

 <iframe width="100%" height="350" src="https://www.youtube.com/embed/Bwjm4asSAMo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>